fourjuaneight/resume/src/entries/work/2021-big-pixel.md

 - React
 - Redux
 - TypeScript
-- Material Design
 - Highcharts
 - Locize

-Beacon was my first project when I started at Big Pixel.
-It's a legacy React codebase that has been on a long and slow refactoring journey.
-There are two apps: desktop and mobile.
-The former servers as a hub for all the various data points inside the company.
-Much of which is displayed in tables with vast amounts of data, while still being easily searchable.
-The mobile app is an entirely different beast.
-This serves as a tool for on-site engineers doing maintenance and installation requests on medical gas equipment.
-With the help of Redux, they can log large amounts of technical data offline.
-An outbox was designed to queue up requests to the API until a stable connection is reached.
+- MSAL (Microsoft Authentication Library)

+---

+- Refactored a legacy React codebase that was optimized for Hooks and offline functionality.
+- Developed two apps:
+  - a desktop app serving as a hub for various data points inside the company, with searchable tables displaying large amounts of data.
+  - a mobile app for on-site engineers to log technical data offline and queue up requests to the API.
+- Implemented Redux for state management and API interaction via the Microsoft Authentication Library.
+- Integrated Highcharts to visualize data coming from the various machinary connected to Beacon's network.
-All text is managed through Locize for localization and translation across 7 languages.
-The app is used across 3 continents.
+- Implemented localization and translation that supported 7 languages used across 3 continents.

 ## [Toggle Book Factory](https://builder.togglebookfactory.com)

 - React
 - Gatsby
 - Redux
+- PostgreSQL
+- GraphQL
 - TypeScript
 - Tailwind

-The client approached us with an idea for a kid's book builder for schools in North Carolina.
-This would require a lot of user experience considerations and a well-thought-out infrastructure.
-The result was a wonderful orchestration of various web and 3rd party APIs.
-Through many iterations, we were able to ship a beautiful product that is accessible to a young audience and manageable for the client without the need of developer intervention.
-All product info and assets are handled through Shopify.
-And book configurations are stored on a serverless Hasura database and API.
+- Shopify

+---

+- Developed a kid's book builder for schools in North Carolina.
+- Emphasized user experience by crafting a well-planned infrastructure.
+- Orchestrated various web and 3rd party APIs.
+- Iterated and shipped a final product that is easy to use for a young audience and manageable for the client without developer intervention.
+- Leveraged the Shopify API to retrieve product info and assets.
+- Stored book configurations on a serverless Postgres database and API.

 ## [Oransi](https://www.mapmyair.com)